2026 WDHS Course

 Emphasis is placed on identifying and correcting common breakdowns in the prophy-to-perio transition through structured, clinically sound communication that supports patient understanding and acceptance.

 By calibrating teams around shared periodontal protocols, documentation standards, and workflow expectations, this course demonstrates how successful hygiene departments reduce provider stress, strengthen team alignment, and build a cohesive culture focused on long-term patient health.
-Attendees will leave with practical, scalable tools that support sustainable hygiene systems and consistent clinical excellence.
+Attendees will leave with practical, scalable tools that support sustainable hygiene systems and

 Learning Objectives:-